Finding The Best Single Serve Coffee Maker: 5 Top Choices

 It may not be for everyone, but the Bunn MCU has quickly collected a score of satisfied users and it has a good real world track record.
 What it lacks in convenience and user-friendliness it makes up for in versatility and performance.

-Ok, we’ve looked at some sleek automatic machines all around or upwards of $100.
+Ok, we’ve looked at some sleek automatic machines that make the job of creating an excellent cup of coffee easy.
 But what if you prefer absolute control over your final product, and don’t mind putting in the manual work to get there?

 You don’t have to worry too much about getting the “perfect grind”.
 The Aeropress will work fine even with rougher grinds.